 Location | Japan |

 Koi fish, a classic species, have bright red markings on their bodies, which should be even across the body.
-The markings are balanced and not strictly symmetrical.

 The fish has sharp edges near the head and tail.
 Koi fish have ghostly white fins at their sides, tails, and back and distinctive, googly-eyed eyes.